What is a plot in Literature, Drama, Short story, film

 In the “Resolution” phase, the conflict ends.
 Characters solve their problem, and either Protagonist or Antagonist wins.
 The plot ends here.

 Macbeth & Othello

 In the play Hamlet, Shakespeare introduces Hamlet, Gertrude (Hamlet’s mother), and Claudius (Hamlet’s uncle) at the beginning of the play.
 All these three characters are important.
-The plot gets complicated, when Hamlet tries to take revenge for his father’s death.
-Through a series of plans and events Hamlet at last killed Cladius, the murderer of his father.
+The plot gets complicated when Hamlet tries to take revenge for his father’s death.
+Through a series of plans and events Hamlet at last killed Claudius, the murderer of his father.

 Plot Example from Movie